Roof inspection after a storm, a short guide

 Inspect fall protection systems after a storm

 Thirdly the fall protection system on your roof needs inspection, before you can use it to safely access and inspect the rest of the roof.
 After exposure to a storm and flying debris there is a possibility that the system sustained damage too.
 Be careful when giving your fall protection a look over.
 Counterweights may have moved and guardrails may not be as stable as they were before.
 Inspect railings and anchor points for missing parts, dents and cracks and ensure they are still firmly fixed to the structure.
-If you have a horizontal lifeline on your roof, ensure that the steel wire-rope isn’t sagging and scraping the roof surface.
+When you have a horizontal lifeline on your roof, ensure that the steel wire-rope isn’t sagging and scraping the roof surface.

-If you suspect the system has been compromised do not use it, contact the manufacturer, or the party that installed the system, immediately.
+If you suspect the system has been compromised do not use it.
+Contact the manufacturer, or the party that installed the system, immediately.

 When the fall protection system is still in good condition or when you receive confirmation that the system is still safe to use you can send up people to further inspect the roof.

 Safely inspecting a roof, and the installations on it, means using the fall protection system properly and always minding your personal safety.
 Being careful to avoid slips and trips, will help prevent dangerous falls.

 Clear any debris of the roof, but be sure to do this safely.
 Do not block your vision when carrying materials.
 Be careful in removing debris.
 Debrismay be hiding a hole in the structure, that could lead to a fall.
 And don’t step on debris if it is unstable, you could slip and maybe even fall over a roof edge.

 Check for any damages to the roof surface, such as holes, punctures or roofing material that came loose.
 These do not only pose a risk to the structure but also create a trip hazard.